Ali-Pourgheysari/LinkedIn-connection-simulator/README.md

 </p>

 ## Connection suggestions
 As soon as you log in, you will be able to see the suggestions of connections you can make. these connections are based on the information you entered before.
-Each piece of information have a weight that will be used to calculate the similarity between you and suggested connections.
+Each piece of information has a weight that will be used to calculate the similarity between you and suggested connections.

 <p align="center">
     <img src=".\screenshot\5 suggestions.png" width="100" higth="300" >